Today we continue our seafood how-to series, based on the top questions people ask Google about preparing these pescatarian wonders.

 FAQ's and Serving Suggestions:

 I usually have medium or large shrimp in the house - the medium, tail-off shrimp I used in this recipe fried up beautifully.
 But I'm sure jumbo shrimp would work, as well.
-Just be sure to keep shrimp in the pan generally in a single layer.
-If you over-crowd the oil, the coating on the larger shrimp may not crisp properly.
 Smaller shrimp will also work - particularly if you remove the tails.
 They will fry up more like popcorn shrimp.

-French fries, coleslaw and hush puppies would be the traditional sides for this southern fried shrimp recipe.
-But you could also use the deep-fried shrimp in crispy shrimp tacos with a side of Mexican Caesar salad and pickled onions.
+Parmesan Truffle French Fries, Napa Coleslaw and hush puppies would be the perfect sides for this southern fried shrimp recipe.
+But you could also use the deep-fried shrimp in crispy shrimp tacos with a side of Mexican Caesar Salad and Pickled Onions.

 Almost anything on your condiment shelf!
-Tartar sauce, cocktail sauce, honey mustard, French fry sauce and spicy aioli are all great options for a fried shrimp main course or appetizer.
+Tartar Sauce, cocktail sauce, Mardi Gras Mustard, Remoulade, French fry sauce and Spicy Aioli are all great options for a fried shrimp main course or appetizer.

 For sure!
-Just lower your oil temperature down to 375 degrees (medium heat instead of medium high) and cook the shrimp for about 2 minutes to ensure they are cooked through.
+Keep your oil temperature at 375โ and cook the shrimp for about 2-3 minutes to ensure they are cooked through.

 - Total Time: 20 minutes